 Helping students engage with the world

 The N.U.in program is an experiential, academic program that expands students’ Northeastern education into worldwide locations.
-Because the first semester is outside of the U.S., international students must read all the information to understand how this will impact their arrival to the U.S. after the N.U.in program.
+International students must read all the information to understand how this will impact their arrival to the U.S. after the N.U.in program.